What is Account Reconciliation?

 Double Entry Accounting

-If you’re a small business owner, reconciling your bank accounts is vital to keeping accurate records and ensuring that your books are balanced.
-You can spot discrepancies and correct them by matching your bank statement with your internal bookkeeping.
+If you’re a small business owner, reconciling your balance sheet is vital to keeping accurate records and ensuring that your books are balanced.
+You can spot discrepancies and correct them by matching your financial reports (e.g. bank statements, supplier statements) with your internal bookkeeping.

 Using accounting software like QuickBooks will automatically import transactions from the bank, eliminating the need for manual data entry.
 This not only saves time but also reduces the risk of human error.
 Below is an example of a bank reconciliation in QuickBooks; it shows a difference of £14,387.05, with 12 transactions to reconcile.